 There will be secure bike storage available at the venue.
 Please bring your bike into the lobby and notify a staff member that you are here for the conference.
 There are also several Mobi Shaw Go bike stations near by, (the closest station is near Pender & Burrard).

-Hotel parking is available and accessible from the south side of Hastings St.
+Parking at the venue is available and accessible from the south side of Hastings St.

 P3 – P5 is available for conference parking

-$15 prior 9:30am until 6pm
+$15 prior 9:00am until 6pm

-$28 after 9:30am until 6pm
+$28 after 9:00am until 6pm

 $12 additional fee if you intend to use the space after 6pm

-Nearby Parking Lots:
+Nearby Parking Lots

 For more parking options visit parkopedia